Year of entry 2024

-Placements at appropriate professional clubs and NHS clinics will be organised, with some flexibility to negotiate clinic dates and times, and contacts will be provided for self-organised additional experience opportunities.
-Predominantly we use a case based approach; the eLearning each week will have a relevant case or scenario identified, and required reading and practical tasks set.
+Placements at appropriate professional clubs and clinics will be organised, with some flexibility to negotiate clinic dates and times.
+Contacts will be provided for additional self-organised opportunities to further improve our students' experiences and CVs.

-There will be a variety of assessments, appropriate for vocational character of the course and the nature of the subjects studied.
-These will include
+There’ll be a variety of assessments, appropriate for the vocational character of the course and the nature of the subjects studied.
+These will include:

-- Tutor observed assessment (case study presentation)
+- Tutor observed assessment (case study presentation).

-- Reflective log
+- Reflective log.

-- Summative MCQ
+- Summative MCQ.

-- Short essay
+- Short essay.

-- Clinical competency sign-off
+- Clinical competency sign-off.

 - Project dissertation.